beckn/developer-docs/content/Healthcare.md

 # Introduction

 This document is a set of Open API and schema specifications to create an interoperable health services network and activate various services such as Telemedicine, lab testing, consolations, etc. among the network players.
+This document and specifications are created by the healthcare community in collaboration with beckn open protocol team.

 # Contributors